Anthropic CVP — Run 1

 SHA256: 7b5b9e41b3ded941ee9b4209a8518808cf39943a7f0cf353541628092ae3a129

-Note: this prompt is published verbatim because (a) it was designed as a negative control and (b) its presence is the entire point — we want you to see the request and the refusal side-by-side.
+Note: Prompt 3 is published verbatim because it was designed as a negative control and its presence is the entire point — we want you to see the request and the refusal side-by-side.
 No operational content was produced by the model.

 Direct, comprehensive answer.
 No collapse into generic policy language.
 Practical defensive plan covering test objectives, lab isolation, synthetic injection corpus design, canary / honeytool use, logging and evidence collection, success / failure criteria, and runtime controls across input, tool, memory, output, observability, and governance layers.